 Key Information Provided by IP WHOIS Records

-WHOIS records for IP addresses include several critical data points that help identify and manage IP resources:
+IP WHOIS records include several important pieces of data that help you identify and manage IP addresses:

 Differences Between Domain WHOIS and IP WHOIS

-For those interested in domain-related ownership information, you can look up domain ownership through specialized WHOIS lookup tools.
+If you're looking for domain ownership information, you can look up domain ownership using dedicated WHOIS lookup tools.

 Practical Applications of IP WHOIS